Hotspot Shield review: Still the undisputed speed champ in VPNs

 Once you’ve got the VPN up and running, the app displays small informational tiles that show your VPN location, the VPN IP address you’re using, the amount of bandwidth you’ve used going up and down, speed data, plus the name of the local network you’re currently on.
 The server information tile has some nice data in it, including your current IP address, the load of the server (as a percentage), the latency, and length of time connected.

 Hotspot Shield is one of the more expensive options, but that’s due to the fact that it’s bundled with other services.
 There are three plans including a free plan, which is so puny we can’t recommend it.
-The next-step up is called Premium, which costs $95.88 and gives you all four services: the VPN, antivirus, password manager, and spam-call blocker for mobile.
-There’s also a Premium Family plan for $143.88 per year that provides accounts for up to five people.
-Premium and Premium Family also have month-to-month options of $13 and $20, respectively.
+The next-step up is called Premium, which costs US$95.88 / AU$143.88 and gives you all four services: the VPN, antivirus, password manager, and spam-call blocker for mobile.
+There’s also a Premium Family plan for US$143.88 / AU$215.88 per year that provides accounts for up to five people.
+Premium and Premium Family also have month-to-month options of US$13 / AU$12 and US$20 / AU$18, respectively.

 Hotspot Shield supports up to five simultaneous device connections, and Aura accepts payments via credit card and PayPal.
 The service has apps for Windows, macOS, Linux, Android, and iOS.
 There are also instructions for setting up a router, as with numerous other services.